Skip to Main Content

 3rd Edition

-Commentaries on the Laws of England / 3rd ed.
+Commentaries [on the Laws of England] 3rd ed.

 Oxford, Printed at Clarendon Press, 1768-1769.

-In this quarto edition, vol. 3-4 are first edition.
+"In this quarto edition, vol. 3-4 are first edition.

 1st American Edition

-Commentaries on the Laws of England.
+“Commentaries on the Laws of England.
 In four books.
-By Sir William Blackstone, Knt.
-One of His Majesty’s judges of the Court of Common Pleas.
+By Sir William Blackstone, Knt. one of His Majesty’s judges of the Court of Common Pleas.
 Re-printed from the British copy, page for page with the last edition.
-America: Printed for the subscribers, by Robert Bell, at the late Union library, in Third-street, Philadelphia, 1771-1772.
+America: Printed for the subscribers, by Robert Bell, at the late Union library, in Third-street, Philadelphia, 1771-1772.”

-This is the first American Edition; reprinted line for line from the fourth Oxford edition, 1770.
-It was printed with an advance subscription list of 1,587 sets.
-There are 839 names of individuals, libraries, and booksellers included in the alphabetical list of “Names of the Subscribers” on the twenty-two unnumbered pages preceding the title page of vol. 4.
+“This is the first American edition; reprinted line for line from the fourth Oxford edition, 1770.
+It was printed with an advance subscription list of 1,587 sets, according to the alphabetical list of ‘Names of the subscribers,’ twenty-two unnumbered pages preceding title page of vol. 4, which lists 839 names of individuals, libraries, and booksellers.”

 Blackstone 4th edition